 Harmonizer, Data Conversion Laboratory's product for finding duplicates and near-duplicates in large volumes of content, is now well within its second decade of existence.
-Even with the wide adoption of componentized content management and standards like XML and DITA, there is still plenty of opportunity for copies and near-copies of content to appear throughout repositories.
+Even with the wide adoption of componentized content management and XML standards like S1000D and DITA, there is still plenty of opportunity for copies and near-copies of content to appear throughout repositories.
 Manually finding these duplicates in even a modestly sized content collection is a real challenge.
 This simple premise has driven the evolution of Harmonizer.

 Since taking on the role of Harmonizer Product Manager just over a year ago, I have had the opportunity to dig into the topic of content duplication and have been given the resources to apply what I have learned to the product.
 The development team was able to give Harmonizer a bold new look that made interpreting the results much easier, as well as Excel output that provided additional flexibility in operationalizing the data.

 Harmonizer Overview Report - A Dashboard for Content Redundancy Identification

 The underlying engine driving duplicate detection was reworked to take advantage of the latest in the artificial intelligence field of natural language processing.
 The new NLP algorithm allows Harmonizer to find a greater number of fuzzy matches between text passages, uncovering many more near-duplicates than our previous product could.
 The product is also much more configurable, giving us the ability to tailor Harmonizer's processing to more situations.

 The feedback from customers on the changes to Harmonizer were almost unanimously positive, but we continue to look for ways to help our customers get more out of their Harmonizer reports.
 Last month we released Harmonizer 3.5, which includes a number of improvements including adding

 greater clarity to the reports

 a number of user interface refinements to better navigate the reports